Corporate governance

 Organization chart

-Personal Banking provides all services to retail customers, including the development of digital solutions.
-The focus is on providing first-rate service by leveraging the Bank’s data resources.
-We want our customers to receive personal advice in our branches and outlets, and enable them to take care of all main banking business using digital service channels.
+Personal Banking provides all services to private individuals, including the development of digital solutions.
+The focus is on providing first-rate service based on leveraging the Bank’s data resources.
+We want our customers to receive personal advice in our branches and outlets and enable them to take care of all main banking business using digital service channels.
 Service to small and medium-sized companies in rural Iceland is also handled by Personal Banking, in close collaboration with Corporate Banking.

 Service and financing for corporates, municipalities and institutions lies with the Corporate Banking division, which is sharpening its focus on digital service, especially for small and medium-sized enterprises, and self-service solutions.
 Specialised account managers attend to the needs of companies and legal entities in all sectors.
 Corporate Banking also provides comprehensive and professional advice on the purchase, sale and merger of companies.